ksu-is/LED-Display/Roadmap.md

 # Sprint 2:
 - [x] Begin coding
-- Add commit messages in github repository
+- Add commit messages in github repository.
+Verify these changes in github browser.
 - Be sure to add comments and updates on each change.
 - Research more repositories and tutorials: